stephanenicolas/robospice/README.md

 * uses a simple but robust exception handling model
 * supports aggregation of different web services
 * supports multi-threading of request executions
+* since version 1.2, RoboSpice is a full featured replacement for long running AsyncTasks even they are not related to networking.
 * is open source ;)
 * and tested